-Nowadays, the concept of real-time marketing is most prominently connected to social media, where a variety of communication channels are being used to listen to and anticipate customer needs by creating relevant messages that are reacting in real-time to current events, trends and feedback.
-Undoubtedly, being able to “capture, monitor, analyse and act on information in real time” allows for a streamlined buyer’s journey and generates quicker buying decisions.
+Nowadays, the concept of real-time marketing is most prominently connected to social media, where a variety of communication channels are being used to listen to and anticipate customer needs by creating relevant messages that are reacting in real-time to current events, trends, and feedback.
+Undoubtedly, being able to “capture, monitor, analyze and act on information in real-time” allows for a streamlined buyer’s journey and generates quicker buying decisions.
 In a nutshell: the pace at which companies are able to reach customers with the right messages is a serious competitive advantage that sets them apart from rivals who are not engaging in real-time marketing.
 Use cases are versatile and spread from generating demand over advertising to sales and service.
-Several techniques and technologies are being employed to analyse behavioral patterns and connect them practically simultaneously to automated marketing reactions.
+Several techniques and technologies are being employed to analyze behavioral patterns and connect them practically simultaneously to automated marketing reactions.

 While badly timed messages and slow reactions to customer feedback can cause entire companies to fail, on the other hand, state-of-the-art real-time marketing concepts can significantly increase the agility of the customer experience within the entire sales funnel.

-A funny example of newsjacking is the instantaneous newspaper campaign of Norwegian Airline after Brad Pitt and Angelina Jolie split up in 2016.
+A funny example of newsjacking is the instantaneous newspaper campaign of Norwegian Airlines after Brad Pitt and Angelina Jolie split up in 2016.

-Despite the comparative neglect: it is just as decisive for a brand’s communicative success whether or not browser-based personalisation enables a brand to promptly adjust its online presentation to a recognized segment/target group when a pattern based on data-based signals and the web experience could be successfully identified.
+Despite the comparative neglect: it is just as decisive for a brand’s communicative success whether or not browser-based personalization enables a brand to promptly adjust its online presence to a recognized segment/target group when a pattern is based on data-based signals and the web experience could be successfully identified.

 Needless to say, this boosts marketing success in a multitude of ways - without paying the price of longer loading times or glitches.